Contrast-Security-OSS/docs/content/admin/sys_settings/SysSettingsGlance.md

 Manage the library compliance policy for your organization(s).
 Setup restrictions or version requirements for library usage which will flag violations that break compliance settings.

 ## Security
 Manage [password policies](admin-systemsecurity.html#pwd), [two-step verification](admin-orgsecurity.html#security-tsv), and [API and application key management](admin-systemsecurity.html#manage-api).
-Any change to this setting will require a system restart.
+You must restart the Contrast application after any change to these settings.

 ## Authentication
 Contrast supports a variety of [authentications providers](installation-setupauth.html#overview):